-Hey, I’m Harry.
-I’m a software designer from the UK.
-I build apps out of a love for creativity, design and simplicity.
-I hope you enjoy them. 😀
+Hey, we’re Harry and Charlotte, a husband and wife team from the UK.
+We build apps out of a love for creativity, design and simplicity.
+We hope you enjoy them. 😀

 Simplicity is a process.
 By continuously removing everything that isn’t essential, you end up with a product that is innovative, versatile and lovable.